Code-Institute-Submissions/Chinese-Zen/README.md

 ![lighthouse](/Readme-content/lighthouse.png)

 ## Personal testing
 - The website was created and tested on Google Chrome and Microsoft Edge and works as expected.
 For testing on mobiles I used the Google Dev Tools.
-There is one bug on the small screens, the image in the second section isn't centered.
+There are two bugs.
+The image in the second section isn't centered only on small screens.
+Favicon image doesn't show up only on git hub pages.

 ## Deployment
 - The project was deployed to GitHub pages.
 The steps to deploy are as follows: